birjusuketupatel/trend/README.md

    current log EWMA volatility, using observed training pairs only.
 3. Convert predicted log volatility back to ordinary volatility and choose the next day's exposure to target 18% annualized volatility.
-4. Cap equity exposure at 1.3x.
+4. Set `VOL_TARGET_REBALANCING` to `"continuous"` for daily adjustment or `"coarse"` to permit adjustment only on the first trading day of each week.
+   In coarse mode, calculate the desired weight without the exposure cap and trade only if its distance from the previous equity weight exceeds `COARSE_REBALANCE_THRESHOLD`.
+The current threshold is 0%, so every changed weekly target is implemented; setting it to 5% creates a five-percentage- point no-trade band.
+5. Apply the 1.33x exposure cap after the rebalance rule.
 Uninvested cash earns the Fama-French risk-free return, and leverage is financed at the same rate.

 Taxes, transaction costs, slippage, and market impact are not deducted.